AjayBasran/AjayBasran/README.md

 - 👋 Hi, I’m @AjayBasran and this is my Github repository where I occasionaly post some of my cool projects.
 - 🌱 I’m currently attending McMaster University and I am in my 3rd year of electrical engineering.
 - 👀 I’m interested in pursuing software development opportunities to improve my skillset.
-- :computer: My software skillset thus far consists of: Python, MATLAB/Simulink, Embedded C, C++, and Java.
+- :computer: My software skillset thus far consists of: Python, MATLAB/Simulink, C, C++, and Java.
+- :books:	Presently, I am learning more about HTML, CSS, and Javascript as well as utilising the MERN stack.
 - 💞️ I’m looking to collaborate on design projects involving embedded system design or large scale software systems.
 - 📫 Reach me via email or LinkedIn:
 -     ajbasran@hotmail.com